tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 It all seemed pretty normal aside from the fact were we working with rats.

-But this is when things went sideways.
+This is when things went sideways.

 The folks who wear the black sunglasses and use a lot of acronyms when they speak told us to genetically modify the rodents.
 They wanted them bigger, because biologists had determined the bigger the rat the longer they’d live.

-You see, rats were cheaper than dogs but their life expectancy was half that of canines.
-If we could make them bigger and live longer that meant even a greater return on the investment.
+Rats are cheaper than dogs but their life expectancy is half that of canines.
+If we could make them bigger and live longer that meant a greater return on the investment.

 Money, money, money.

 We were able to use the Infectious Disease Labs on the island to mutate the genes, but we’d eventually learn something went wrong.
 Some sort of cross-contamination with the viruses they were studying and the DNA work we were doing, no one was sure how it happened, but it did.

 An accident.

 At first, we were patting ourselves on the backs, a new generation of mine detecting rats were born.
 They were mega-rodents.
 Before they were the size of Beagles, but now they were as big as a German Shepherd and bulky like a Pit Bull.